ItzGrv/100-days-of-code/log.md

 **Today's Progress**: Made a Github account and started learning new things.

-**Thoughts:** It is realy great to see these things where i can contribute and collabrate with others active contributors to enhance myself.
+**Thoughts:** It is realy great to get an exposure of this platform where i can contribute and collabrate with other active contributors to enhance myself.

 **Link to work:** [Calculator App](http://www.example.com)